HomeTips & HacksWhat Are Overlays Used For In Web Design?

 Chat Bots

-Chat bots are extremely common ways of providing good customer service features without committing many resources.
-The best modern chat bots are powered by the latest machine-learning algorithms.
+Chatbots are extremely common ways of providing good customer service features without committing many resources.
+The latest machine-learning algorithms power the best modern chat bots.

-They can answer customer queries in a contextual manner.
+They can contextually answer customer queries.
 Chat bots have purportedly passed the Turing Test – convincing scientists that they are indistinguishable from real humans in a test setting.

-Overlays are regularly used as the display vehicles for chat bots.
+Overlays are regularly used as display vehicles for chatbots.
 They enable users to access chat bots as they navigate the entirety of a site.
-Almost all chat bot overlays can be minimized by users in order to facilitate good UX.
+Almost all chatbot overlays can be minimized by users in order to facilitate good UX.

 READ ALSO: Importance of CAPTCHA in Web Security